DejvCodes/JavaScript-2/README.md

 2. Navigate to a specific topic: <br>
    • `cd 01_parse_&_tokeny` or any numbered directory <br>
 3. Run JavaScript files: <br>
-   • open index.html in a live server or browser
+   • open index.html in a live server or browser <br>
    • or use Live Server extension in VS Code

 ## 💻 Tech Stack